Updated on April 3, 2023

-Can Fleas Survive in Human Hair?
+Can Fleas Live in Human Hair?

 Note: For those who always skip to the last page in mystery novels, the answer is: yes, fleas can live in human hair, but not for long with one exception.